 It’s a sensitive time in the property market at the moment, and as a result we’re seeing a higher rate of properties pass in at auction.
-If you’re bidding on a property at auction, a pass in may throw you off a little – but if handled well, it can work in your favour.
-Here are some things to keep in mind.
+If you’re bidding on a property at auction, a pass in may throw you off a little – but if handled well, it can work in your favour as a buyer.
+If you don’t have an Independent Buyer’s Advocate in your corner, here are some things to keep in mind.

 What happens when a property is ‘passed in’ at auction?